rbiswas4/Ampel-interact/README.md

 This repository will not set you up to run AMPEL - this is usually done on a computer center to manage the typically large data rates.
 The notebooks and methods contained here instead focuses in how to explore and use output from AMPEL live data processing, as well as to develop units (modules) that can then be incorporated into real-time processing.

-The first point for understanding the data structure is to investigate the [notebooks/ampel_transientView_demo.ipynb](ampel_transientView_demo) notebook.
+The first point for understanding the data structure is to investigate the [ampel_transientView_demo](notebooks/ampel_transientView_demo.ipynb) notebook.

 ## Transferring data from the AMPEL dCache

 Updated information for selected AMPEL *channels* (analysis schema) are regularly uploaded to a dCache storage system.
 Users can with permission can use this to sync data stored here with a local repository, which will allow the interactive exploration of new data.
 This is further described in the [dcache](dcache) directory.

+## What is the HU_TNS_MSIP channel?

+Each channel references a set of AMPEL processing choices, which includes the selection of input streams, filter parameters and e.g. catalog cross matching or lightcurve fits requested.
+The *HU_TNS_MSIP* is a general channel designed to provide a complete selection of extragalactic transients from the public ZTF data stream (MSIP).
+A *subset* of these transients are selected for submission to the Transient Name Server.

 ## Contact, version, license ...